banzaicloud/banzai-charts/anchore-policy-validator/README.md

 # anchore-policy-validator

 This chart deploy an admission-server that is used as a ValidatingWebhook in a k8s cluster.
-If it's working, kubernetes will send requst to admission server when a Pod creations is initiated.
+If it's working, kubernetes will send requst to admission server when a Pod creation is initiated.
 The server check image, which is defined in PodSpec, against configured Anchore-engine API.
 If API response that image not valid according to defined policy, k8s will reject Pod creation request.

 ## Installing the Chart